Our customers rate us 4.6

 How does a mobile friendly page gain a ranking / signal boost?

-In the past, any given web page that passed the Google Mobile Friendly test, would have earned the tag mobile friendly.
+In the past, any given web page that passed the Google Mobile Friendly test (no longer available), would have earned the tag mobile friendly.
 That is still true today, except now any given web page that passes this test will also receive a ranking signal boost.
 How powerful this boost is, however, isn't easy to distinguish.

 If you have two different web sites that were both considered to offer high quality content, and which both had a web page about the same subject, and one of those was deemed mobile friendly, and the other was not, then in all likelihood the mobile friendly web page would rank higher in mobile search results than the one that is not.